IQVIA (NYSE:IQV) PT Raised to $260.00

-IQVIA (NYSE:IQV) had its target price upped by Morgan Stanley from $220.00 to $260.00 in a report released on Monday morning, Benzinga reports.
-Morgan Stanley currently has an overweight rating on the medical research company’s stock.
+IQVIA (NYSE:IQV) had its price objective lifted by analysts at Barclays from $235.00 to $260.00 in a research report issued on Monday, Benzinga reports.
+The brokerage currently has an “overweight” rating on the medical research company’s stock.
+Barclays‘s price target suggests a potential upside of 11.74% from the company’s previous close.

-A number of other research firms also recently issued reports on IQV.
-Robert W. Baird increased their price objective on shares of IQVIA from $238.00 to $250.00 and gave the company an outperform rating in a research note on Friday, April 23rd.
+A number of other equities research analysts also recently commented on the stock.
+Piper Sandler increased their price objective on shares of IQVIA from $179.00 to $204.00 and gave the company a “neutral” rating in a research report on Thursday, February 11th.
+KeyCorp raised shares of IQVIA from a “sector weight” rating to an “overweight” rating and set a $218.00 target price on the stock in a research report on Monday, March 15th.
+Truist Securities increased their target price on shares of IQVIA from $235.00 to $260.00 and gave the company a “buy” rating in a research report on Monday, April 26th.
+Citigroup increased their target price on shares of IQVIA from $225.00 to $265.00 in a research report on Friday, April 23rd.
+Finally, Robert W. Baird increased their target price on shares of IQVIA from $238.00 to $250.00 and gave the company an “outperform” rating in a research report on Friday, April 23rd.
 They noted that the move was a valuation call.
-Deutsche Bank Aktiengesellschaft raised their target price on shares of IQVIA from $200.00 to $244.00 and gave the company a buy rating in a research note on Thursday, April 29th.
-Truist Securities raised their target price on shares of IQVIA from $235.00 to $260.00 and gave the company a buy rating in a research note on Monday.
-Wells Fargo & Company raised their target price on shares of IQVIA from $205.00 to $230.00 and gave the company an overweight rating in a research note on Thursday, February 11th.
-Finally, Piper Sandler raised their target price on shares of IQVIA from $179.00 to $204.00 and gave the company a neutral rating in a research note on Thursday, February 11th.
-Two investment analysts have rated the stock with a hold rating and thirteen have given a buy rating to the company.
-IQVIA presently has a consensus rating of Buy and a consensus target price of $237.18.
+Two equities research analysts have rated the stock with a hold rating and thirteen have given a buy rating to the company.
+The stock currently has an average rating of “Buy” and an average target price of $237.18.

 IQVIA Holdings Inc provides advanced analytics, technology solutions, and clinical research services to the life sciences industry in the Americas, Europe, Africa, and the Asia-Pacific.
 It operates through three segments: Technology & Analytics Solutions, Research & Development Solutions, and Contract Sales & Medical Solutions.